wlox/wlox/README.md

 - **$CFG->bitcoin_host:** The hostname or ip address of the bitcoind server.
 Use "localhost" if it's on the same server as the web server.
 - **$CFG->bitcoin_port:** The port at which the bitcoind server can be accessed (8332 by default).
 - **$CFG->bitcoin_protocol:** The protocol for the bitcoind server (*http* by default).
-- **$CFG->bitcoin_reserve_ratio:** The percentage, from zero to one, of Bitcoin that will be kept in the hot wallet (for example, 0.3 will cause WLOXE to keep 30% of the Bitcoin in the system in the hot wallet and send the rest to the warm/cold wallet).
+- **$CFG->bitcoin_reserve_ratio:** The percentage, from zero to one, of Bitcoin that will be kept in the hot wallet (for example, 0.3 will cause WLOX to keep 30% of the Bitcoin in the system in the hot wallet and send the rest to the warm/cold wallet).
-- **$CFG->bitcoin_reserve_min:** The minimum amount of Bitcoin that must be received for WLOXE to send the reserve residual to the warm/cold wallet.
+- **$CFG->bitcoin_reserve_min:** The minimum amount of Bitcoin that must be received for WLOX to send the reserve residual to the warm/cold wallet.
 A value of 1 = 1BTC received.
 The purpose of this variable is to reduce the amount of network fees incurred for moving Bitcoin between the hot and cold wallets.
 - **$CFG->bitcoin_sending_fee:** The default fee to be used when sending Bitcoin (0.0001 by default).
 Specifying this value makes it easier to calculate how much Bitcoin will be sent when making transactions.
 - **$CFG->bitcoin_warm_wallet_address**: This is the address that WLOX will use to send the reserve residual to your warm/cold wallet. **Please be very, very careful** to make sure that this address is in your warm/cold wallet.
 Making a mistake could cause very large sums of money to be lost.
-- **$CFG->authy_api_key:** By default, WLOXE uses Authy for two-factor authentication.
+- **$CFG->authy_api_key:** By default, WLOX uses Authy for two-factor authentication.
 This value is the API key that will be used by Authy to make requests.
 You can sign up for an API key at authy.com.

 Setting Up The Back-End (backstage2)
 -------------------
-As mentioned above, WLOXE comes with its own back-end administrative program, *backstage2*, which is really a seperate project developed over a few years.
+As mentioned above, WLOX comes with its own back-end administrative program, *backstage2*, which is really a seperate project developed over a few years.
 For more information about this project check out [the backstage2 Github repository](https://github.com/mbassan/backstage2).

 *backstage2* can be run on the web server (we recommend setting up access by means of a different port, such as http://yourserver.com:12345).